Ila-bura/friends-trivia/README.md

 ### Colour Scheme

-The font and background colours were chosen using the Chrome extension ColorZilla to match the shades of the background picture.
-The green and red shades of the correct and incorrect buttons were sourced from Coolors.
+The colours used for the design of this site were selected using the Chrome extension ColorZilla to match the exact shades of pink and light blue in the background picture.
+The green and red shades chosen for the buttons displaying the correct and incorrect answers were sourced from Coolors.

 ### Typography